hoc081098/distinct_value_connectable_stream/README.md

 ## distinct_value_connectable_observable
-## Distinct and behavior subject rxdart
+### Distinct and behavior subject rxdart.
+Distinct behavior subject rxdart.
+Distinct and ValueObservable rxdart.
+Distinct ValueObservable rxdart

 A library for Dart developers.
 Created from templates made available by Stagehand under a BSD-style